We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 If President Trump had not acted, would we have another opportunity before it was too late?
 Would we have a future president willing to take the political risk?
 Both questions keep me up at night.

-President Trump is enacting a “peace through strength” strategy.
+Instead, President Trump is enacting a “peace through strength” strategy.
 He has clearly been hesitant to resume the fighting, providing Iran a golden opportunity to prove their commitment to a ground-breaking watershed deal.
 At the same time, Iran is painfully aware of a credible threat of more shooting along with a sustained blockade and economic sanctions if negotiations falter.
+This is the best opportunity for a deal, but given recent history, I am dubious a deal will be forthcoming.
+If Iran doesn’t relent after this enormous pressure, will they ever?

 Blockades and sieges have succeeded throughout history, including numerous ones imposed during the US Civil War.
 Given time, this one can be equally effective.
-Of course, that still leaves the question of who will replace the current unacceptable version of the hardliners.

 For now, the current blockade seems a workable strategy; although; the president’s critics will continue the drumbeat of failure and corruption, reminding us as often as they can: “they told us so”: